Welcome to the web page of the

 In view of the intense interest in the works of Professor Tolkien, and related subjects, the purpose of this Society is to promote good-fellowship among Hobbits and friends of Hobbits.

-The name of the Society shall be the University of Wisconsin J. R. R. Tolkien Society.
+The name of the Society shall be the J. R. R. Tolkien Society at the University of Wisconsin.

 Membership in the Society shall be open to all interested University of Wisconsin students, faculty, and spouses.
 Other interested persons may be accepted into the Society as honorary members.